Darpan-lab/vocab_api/README.md

 This is an **API-based Vocabulary Learning Website**.
 Through this project, my goal is to learn how to fetch data from an API and manage that data to build a **readable and attractive** website.
 Also, there's a **Quiz Section**, which is the most interesting and challenging part of this project.

-⚠️ As this is an API-based website, please make sure you have a stable internet connection.
+⚠️ As this is an API based website, please make sure you have a stable internet connection.

 ## API List
 As I'm currently doing **Programming Hero's** Web Development Course, this API is provided by them for **learning/building** this project.
 Actually, this Vocabulary Website is an **assignment** for the course.